 Guiding Principles: Promote Belonging and “Combined Arms” Services

 Connections matter.
 People do best when they feel a sense of belonging based in interpersonal connection and community.
-Human services investments are more effective and efficient when they are connected to form systems.
-These two types of connection—the importance of belonging and the value of service systemization—serve as guiding principles for the Veterans, Seniors and Human Services Levy (VSHSL) Implementation Plan.
+Human services investments are more effective and efficient when they are connected to form systems..

 Promoting Belonging: Strategies and Programs that Support Interpersonal Connections